Elizabeth II, Prince Philip mark 70th wedding anniversary | The New Age

 Their marriage endured, as Philip accepted living in his wife’s shadow, and the Queen seemingly forgiving his periodic gaffes.

-They had four children — Charles, Anne, Andrew and Edward — though their marriages have been less successful, with all except Edward having divorced.
+They had four children — Charles, Anne, Andrew and Edward — whose marriages have been less successful, with all except Edward having divorced.

 The couple also boast eight grandchildren and five great-grandchildren, with a sixth great-grandchild expected in April, when Prince William and wife Kate Middleton’s third child is due.